HeyYouWhoMe/BroadcastViewer/README.md

 Will it appear in Android 11, or 12, who knows?
 (If it already exists, I haven't been able to find the documentation!)

-And in a single sentence we've gone from the concept of Drone Pig to Phone Pig: a Phone Pig will be a next-gen phone with a range of GPIO connectors where we developers will be able to write an app to put in the Google Play Store so that the app can control any IoT-the-heck-we-want device that we can dream up!
+And in a single sentence we've gone from the concept of Drone Pig to Phone Pig: a Phone Pig will be a next-gen phone with a range of GPIO connectors where we developers will be able to write an app to put in the Google Play Store so that the app can control any IoT-the-heck-device-we-want that we can dream up!
 Its not bendy screens I want, it's standardised and well-known GPIO capacity!

 I suspect that Android will need to collaborate with Intrinsyc (who make the Snapdragon 855 Hardware Developer Kit), to kick this off, because once hardware developers create their own GPIO facilities for cellular devices, we developers will just have to do a programatic check to see if a particular device that an app is installed on, has that capability.

 To a degree this capacity already exists for Raspberry Pi, because a Xamarin App that is compiled as a Microsoft UWP app can already be installed on a Raspberry Pi.
-And it is on our roadmap to make a version of Who™ Me that is capable of loading onto a Raspberry Pi, so that, for example, fixed locations such as Public Access Defibrillators can have dirt-cheap devices fitted that will broadcast their locations.
+And it is on our roadmap to make a version of Who™ Me that is capable of loading onto a Raspberry Pi, so that, for example, fixed locations such as Public Access Defibrillators can have dirt-cheap devices fitted that will broadcast their fixed locations.
 This will become particularly powerful when we add NFC capability to the app so that users can use the same Proximity Persona to identify themselves, such as for unlocking a Public Access Defribulator Cabinet, or tapping into a ticketed event where the user got a Custom Ticketing Proximity Profile emailed to them when they made their online purchase.

 So Android has it together, Microsoft has it together, Raspberry Pi has it together, but Apple is dragging its feet.
 Boom or bust!